+Recently the Dalai Lama celebrated his 82nd birthday.
+He may be getting on in age, you wouldn’t know from his actions and attitude.
 The Dalai Lama is a spiritual leader and a global figure.
 Not only does he represent the Gelug or “Yellow Hat” school of Tibetan Buddhism, but he travels the world speaking on critical issues including the environment, non-violence and human rights.
-In 1989 he received the Nobel Peace Prize for his leading cause, the Tibetan people’s struggle of liberation.
+In 1989 he received the Nobel Peace Prize for his foremost cause, the Tibetan people’s struggle of liberation.

 Lhamo Thondup was born in a farming area of Tibet.
 He was chosen as the 14th Dalai Lama by a search party of monks at the age of two.
 After an examination he was taken to Potala Palace in Lhasa to be educated in his faith and installed in his office.
-At the time China was attempting to annex parts of Tibet.
-The Dalai Lame, who was young and idealistic, obtained a promise that Tibetan government and Buddhism would be maintained under the Chinese rulership.
-Tibet, which was poor compared to the larger and modern countries of the world, was always self-sufficient and happy to remain politically independent.
+At the time China was attempting to annex parts of Tibet and the Dalai Lame, who was young and idealistic, obtained a promise that the Tibetan government and Buddhism would be maintained under the Chinese rulership.
+Tibet, while being poor compared to the larger and modern countries of the world, was always self-sufficient and happy to remain politically independent.

 #76 SAT CAN